 No matter what version you’re looking for, you’re sure to find it here.

-How Long Does It Take to Cook Goulash in the Instant Pot?
+How Long Does It Take to Cook Goulash in an Electric Pressure Cooker?

 The cook times for the recipes in this list range from 15-20 minutes.